 Once we became acquainted with our neck of the strip, the fun began.
 We kept our day time activities pretty simple.
 We slept in, had breakfast/lunch and hung out by our hotel pool or other hotel pools on the strip.
 Our nights, were when everything came alive.
 We went to clubs, pool parties, and concerts.
 Las Vegas is one of the best places I’ve ever partied in my life!

-The last day of our Vegas trip, Britt’s friend from Philly picked us up and took us on a off-the-strip tour of Vegas.
+On the last day of our Vegas trip, Britt’s friend from Philly picked us up and took us on an off-the-strip tour of Vegas.
 She lives in Vegas now and wanted to show us around.
 We visited a bunch of the properties and homes in Vegas that were just exquisite, and might I add reasonably priced.
-This was a special moment in our trip because it brought about a lot of perspective.
+This was a special moment on our trip because it brought about a lot of perspective.
 Anything is possible with faith and hard work.
-I realized that I used to have a dream of being a home owner, with a pool in my back yard.
+I realized that I used to have a dream of being a homeowner, with a pool in my back yard.
 I lost that dream along the way, possibly even thinking it was unattainable but I am after it again.
-My trip to Vegas, was the extra pep that I needed.
+My trip to Vegas was the extra pep that I needed.
 It left me in high spirits and excited about what the future might hold.